Gua-tk/Linux-Auto-Customizer/IMPLEMENTATION.md

 #### Environmental
 * Both behaviors of the script use the file `~/.config/user-dirs.dirs` to set some language-independent environment variables (for example, to get an independent system-language path to the Desktop), so some functions of this script will fail if this file does not exist.
 The variables declared in this file that are used in the customizer are `XDG_DESKTOP_DIR=/home/username/Desktop`, `XDG_PICTURES_DIR=/home/username/Images`, `XDG_TEMPLATES_DIR=/home/username/Templates`.
-* Customizer must not rely ever on the working directory, that is why relative paths are completely avoided.
+* Customizer must not rely ever on the working directory, that is why relative paths are completely avoided (only allowed in necessary cases in .
 In the same vein, files must not be downloaded in the working directory, they should be deleted in a controlled location.
 In most cases, this location is `USR_BIN_FOLDER`.

 #### Structural
-* The software that is manually installed is put under `USR_BIN_FOLDER`, which by default points to `~/.bin`. `~/.bin` is always **present**.
+* The software that is manually installed is put under `USR_BIN_FOLDER`, which by default points to `~/.bin`. `~/.bin` and is always **present** during the execution of `install.sh`.
-* Shell features are not installed directly into `~/.bashrc`, instead, there is always present the file `~/.bash_functions`, which is a file imported by `~/.bashrc`.
+* Shell features are not installed directly into `~/.bashrc`, instead, there is always present during the runtime of `install sh` the file `$USR_BIN_FOLDER/bash_functions/.bash_functions`, which is a file imported by `~/.bashrc`.
 In `~/.bash_functions`, you can write imports to individual scripts that provide a feature to the shell environment.
 Usually those scripts are stored under `~/.bin/bash_functions/`, which is a location always present.
 So the generic way to include new content to `~/.bashrc` is writing a script to `~/.bin/bash_functions` and including it in `~/.bash_functions/`.
-* Soft links to include a program in the path are created under `~/.local/bin` which is a directory that is assured to be in the PATH
+* Soft links to include a program in the PATH are created under `~/.local/bin` which is a directory that is usually already in the PATH.
+If not, `install.sh` will add it at the beginning of the installation
 * Files or folders created as root need to change their permissions and also its group and owner to the `${SUDO_USER}` using chgrp and chown
 * console features are not installed directly in bashrc; instead use the structure provided by the customizer using .bash_functions
 * Code lines length is 120 maximum.
 Lines with more characters need to be split in many.
-Some exceptions may apply, for example when defining vars that contain links.
+Some exceptions may apply, for example when defining vars that contain links
 #### Behavioural
 * Each feature is expected to be executed with certain permissions (root / normal user).
 So the script will skip a feature that needs to be installed with different permissions from the ones that currently has.
 * Relative PATHs are forbidden.
 We must not use the given working directory